 (Updates with analyst’s comments in 11th paragraph.)

-Gilead shares fell less than 1 percent to $69.68 at the close in New York.
+The shares rose 3.9 percent to $39.15 at the close in New York.
 They advanced 43 percent this year.

 Revenue at Delta rose 9.4 percent to $10.6 billion in the quarter.
 Passenger revenue for each seat flown a mile, a benchmark measure of performance for the industry, increased 5.7 percent, driven by a 10 percent gain in the U.S. Domestic flights showed bigger increases in yield, or the average fare per mile, than flights across the Atlantic, and trans-Pacific routes declined.

 Delta’s results “are a good indication that domestic pricing is pretty good, Denardi said.

 The airline is benefiting from strong demand from businesses in the U.S., higher revenues from its contracts with corporations and lower fuel and fleet costs.
 During a conference call with analysts, executives said the strategy of replacing small regional jets with larger, more fuel-efficient planes is helping lowering costs.

 Over time, Delta’s strong financial performance in recent quarters means it will have to work harder to beat the prior year’s results, or comparables, President Ed Bastian said.

 ‘‘Yeah, the comps get tough,” said Jim Corridore, an analyst at Standard & Poor’s Capital IQ in New York,.
 “But, this is a company that is generating cash, generating profits, using the money to buy back stock, pay dividends, doing everything that airlines have never done before.”

 Bastian and Chief Executive Officer Richard Anderson fielded questions from analysts today about a glut of seats in markets including Europe and Asia.
 Deutsche Lufthansa AG of Germany and Air France-KLM Group each recently lowered their full-year profit forecasts on overcapacity concerns.